Abdul-Mukit/ssp_with_hand_tracking/README.md

 This all makes it very challenging to track a cautery pen in operation room like environment.

+### My Contribution
 In order to overcome these problems in this project, I tried out merging 3 different methods.
 To rectify the dark image (due to low exposure settings of camera) I added a gamma correction methods which makes the image brighter.
 Following are two captured images before and after the gamma correction respectively.
 Notice how the image gets brigher after gamma correction.
 The performance jump due to gamma correction is very clear.
 [A demonstration of the gamma correction and how it helps tracking hands in the dark is demonstrated in this video](https://youtu.be/Khy8U_zXDC4).

 <img